Pediatric Urgent Care in Unionville, CT

 Table of Contents:

 It’s hard to think of something more important than the health of our children.
-So when they do fall ill or injured, it is important to get them treated right away at a place you can trust.
+So when they do fall ill or are injured, it is important to get them treated right away at a place you can trust.
 Priority Urgent Care has great experience with pediatric care, and can make your child feel comfortable while healing their ailments!

 As a parent, you are well aware that accidents and emergencies happen when most pediatrician offices are closed.
 Given most primary care physician offices are only open 9-5 on weekdays.
 In order to combat the late-night fevers or weekend bumps and bruises, many concerned parents will head to the hospital emergency room (ER).